-In a previous blog I commented on the continuing development of Israeli housing settlements in Palestinian land.
+In a previous blog I commented on the continuing development of Israeli housing settlements on Palestinian land.
 Despite United Nations resolutions and opposition from within Israel itself, this settlement expansion continues unabated.

-If, as expected, the bill is passed, it will mean the eviction and destruction of about 35 “unrecognised” villages in the Negev Desert.
-At a time when the expansion of Israeli settlements into Palestine continues unabated, there is also “the forced displacement of Palestinians from their homes and land, and systematic discrimination and separation”.
+If, as expected, the bill is passed, it will mean the eviction and destruction of about 35 “unrecognised” (by the Israeli government) villages in the Negev Desert.
+At a time when the expansion of Israeli settlements into Palestine continues undiminisahed, there is also “the forced displacement of Palestinians from their homes and land, and systematic discrimination and separation”.

 Of course, the Israeli government justifies its activities by saying that the purposes of what is called the “Prawer Plan” are “economic development of the Negev Desert and the regulation of Palestinian Bedouins living in villages not recognised by the state”.
 The rub is that, whilst the present residents of these villages will be removed to (government) designated towns, there are plans being enacted to replace them with new Jewish settlements!

-The Bedouin villages have lacked basic services, for example, water, electricity, telephone services and schools, which will, no doubt, feature in the new Jewish settlements.
+The Bedouin villages have lacked basic services, for example, water, electricity, telephone services and schools, which services will, no doubt, feature in the new Jewish settlements.
 Statistics are telling.
 The Bedouin comprise about 30% of the Negev’s population, but only 2.5% of the State of Israel’s population.

 The Israeli government is of the view that this will provide the Bedouin people with the opportunity “to live in modern homes, take regular jobs and send their children to mainstream schools”.
-None of this has been specifically requested and, of course, an incentive in the form of compensation for the Bedouin to leave their villages is on offer.
+This is, of course, foreign to the Bedouin way of life and none of this has been specifically requested.
+As is to be expected, there is on offer an incentive in the form of compensation for the Bedouin to leave their villages.

 One voice raised in protest has said that “Citizenship counts for nothing in Israel if you happen to be an Arab…, at the same time, there are Israeli government advertisements that promise you funding as a British immigrant to come and live in a ‘vibrant community’ in the Negev – if you are Jewish.
 This is ethnic cleansing.”

 There are echoes of the Israeli relationship with and maltreatment of the Bedouin in the ill-treatment of the indigenous Americans in the United States, black and Indian peoples in South Africa and, as the Australian journalist John Pilger has recently shown in his “Utopia” investigation, the Aboriginal Peoples of Australia.

 As a citizenship of the United Kingdom, I would stand in solidarity with those who demand that the British government holds the state of Israel to account over its human rights record and obligations under international law.
 At the same time, I would call for the British government to ensure that justice is given to those persons marginalised by all forms of discrimination in this country.
-Our common humanity is the tie that binds.